Ext groups in Homotopy Type Theory: Ext in an ∞ -topos

 \subsection{The object of short exact sequences}

 Let \( R \) be a ring object in \(\Xck\), i.e., a ring object in the 1-topos \(\eSet{\Xc}\), and write $\eMod{R}$ for the category of (\(\kappa\)-compact) $R$-modules.
-Statements from HoTT about rings can be interpreted into \(\Xc\) using~\(R\).
+Statements from HoTT about rings can be interpreted into \(\Xc\) to give statements about \(R\), and statements about $R$-modules in HoTT interpret to statements about $R$-module objects in $\Xc$.
 In particular,~\cite[Theorem~4.3.4]{Fla22} shows that the category of modules (in \(\Type\)) over \(R\) interprets to an internal category \(\iMod{R}\) which represents the presheaf of \(1\)-categories